-In 2017 I joined Tusk Photo for tweo back-to-back photographic safaris at Elephant Plains Game Lodge in the Northern part of the Sabi Sand Game Reserve.
-Since 2002 I've been a regular visitor to Elephant Plains.
-It is one of the best places in South Africa to see leopards.
+In 2017 I joined Tusk Photo for two back-to-back four day photographic safaris at Elephant Plains Game Lodge in the Northern part of the Sabi Sand Game Reserve.
+Since 2002 I've been a regular visitor to Elephant Plains as it is one of the best places in South Africa to see leopards.
 Virtually every drive at this lodge produces one or more leopard sightings.
-Besides the leopards

 In April 2017 I visited the Kruger National Park for two days.
 Below you can find some of the images I made during this trip.

 The Farne Islands is a group of islands off the East coast of Northumberland in the North of England.
 During summertime around 150,000 breeding pairs of seabirds cram onto the islands.
 More than twenty different bird species can be spotted here, including razorbills, guillemots, eider ducks and puffins.
 Scattered around the various islands that make up the Farne Islands is the largest breeding colony in of Grey or